Junior Bridgeman: College career

-NBA career
+Professional career

+Milwaukee Bucks (1975–1984)

-Bridgeman was drafted by the Los Angeles Lakers in the 1975 NBA draft in the first round (#8 overall pick).
-On June 16, 1975, almost three weeks after the draft, Bridgeman was involved in a landmark trade.
-Bridgeman was traded by the Los Angeles Lakers with David Meyers, Elmore Smith and Brian Winters to the Milwaukee Bucks for Kareem Abdul-Jabbar and Walt Wesley.
+The Los Angeles Lakers selected Bridgeman in the first round, with the eighth overall selection, in the 1975 NBA draft.
+On June 16, 1975, almost three weeks after the draft, the Lakers traded Bridgeman, David Meyers, Elmore Smith and Brian Winters to the Milwaukee Bucks for Kareem Abdul-Jabbar and Walt Wesley.

 As a rookie with Milwaukee in 1975–1976 under coach Larry Costello, Bridgeman averaged 8.6 points, 3.6 rebounds and 1.9 assists.
 In 1976–1977, Costello was fired by Milwaukee after a 3–15 start and assistant coach Don Nelson, who had been a player for the 1976 NBA champion Boston Celtics the year before, was hired as coach.
 Bridgeman improved, averaging 14.4 points, 5.1 rebounds and 2.5 assists.
 On December 15, 1976, Bridgeman scored a career-high 41 points in a 129–125 loss against Boston.
-Nelson and Bridgeman would remain together for the next eight seasons.
+Nelson and Bridgeman were together for the next eight seasons.

-Bridgeman was utilized by coach Nelson as a complement to teammates Bob Dandridge, Marques Johnson, Sidney Moncrief, Bob Lanier, Quinn Buckner, Myers, Winters and Mickey Johnson during his Milwaukee tenure, as the Bucks had powerful teams, winning several division titles (1980, 1981, 1982, 1983, 1984).
+Bridgeman was used by Nelson as a complement to teammates Bob Dandridge, Marques Johnson, Sidney Moncrief, Bob Lanier, Quinn Buckner, Myers, Winters and Mickey Johnson during his Milwaukee tenure, as the Bucks had powerful teams, winning division titles in 1980, 1981, 1982, 1983 and 1984.

+On April 5, 1981, Bridgeman scored a career playoff-high 32 points and recorded six assists in a Game 1 Eastern Conference semifinals loss to the Philadelphia 76ers.

+Los Angeles Clippers (1984–1986)

-On April 5, 1981, Bridgeman scored a career playoff-high 32 points and recorded 6 assists in a Game 1 Eastern Conference Semifinals loss to the Philadelphia 76ers.
-After nine seasons in Milwaukee, on September 29, 1984, Bridgeman was traded by the Milwaukee Bucks with Harvey Catchings, Marques Johnson and cash to the Los Angeles Clippers for Terry Cummings, Craig Hodges and Ricky Pierce.
+After nine seasons in Milwaukee, on September 29, 1984, Bridgeman was traded by the Bucks with Harvey Catchings, Marques Johnson and cash to the Los Angeles Clippers for Terry Cummings, Craig Hodges and Ricky Pierce.
 On January 29, 1985, Bridgeman scored 30 points in a loss against the Cleveland Cavaliers.

+Milwaukee Bucks (1986–1987)

-After spending two years in Los Angeles, he returned to Milwaukee for one more season before retiring in 1987.
-He played in 711 games for the Bucks, still the most in franchise history.
-In his 12-year NBA career, Bridgeman scored 11,517 total points.
+After spending two years in Los Angeles, Bridgeman returned to Milwaukee for one more season before retiring in 1987.
+He played in 711 games for the Bucks, at the time the most in franchise history.
+This was surpassed on March 20, 2023, by Giannis Antetokounmpo.
+In his 12-year NBA career, Bridgeman scored 11,517 points.